 Step Three: Long-Term Treatment

-Though drug detox is an important first step in recovering from addiction, detox alone is rarely enough to prevent drug relapse, so the next step in your recovery will likely be a long-term drug treatment program.
-Detox takes care of your body, but longer-term addiction recovery programs teach you to care of your mind and help you address the social and psychological issues behind your addiction.
+Though alcohol and drug detox is an important first step in recovering from addiction, detox alone is rarely enough to prevent drug relapse, so the next step in your recovery will likely be a long-term drug treatment program.
+Detox takes care of your body, but longer-term addiction recovery programs teach you to care for your mind and help you address the social and psychological issues behind your addiction.
 In order to recover from something, you need to understand it.

 After completing detox, you’ll have a few treatment options.
 If you’re not being committed involuntarily, you can go home and work on your recovery without professional help.
 This is generally not recommended, however, as going back to a potentially triggering environment without proper addiction treatment after going through the experience of withdrawal and detox may lead to a relapse.

 The third option is an inpatient treatment program.
-Inpatient treatment involves staying at a residential treatment center for a period of time, which may range from a week to several months.
+Inpatient alcohol rehab in Arizona involves staying at a residential treatment center for a period of time, which may range from a week to several months.
 Treatment centers offer emotional and psychological support, including family therapy, to address the effects of drug abuse on family members and relationships.
 Participation in 12-step or similar drug addiction programs is also often part of the process.
 These programs have professionals trained in addiction medicine who understand the effects of mental disorders on severe addictions.